Architizer Journal is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These haunting lyrics by The Postal Service beautifully sum up the “Overview Effect,” the sensation that astronauts experience as they look down from orbit to view the earth as a whole.
 Gazing down at both natural and manmade environments is truly astounding, but it can also be disquieting to see the profound effect we are having upon a landscape that existed for millions of years before human civilization arrived.

-These emotions are stirred time and again when flicking through the pages of author Benjamin Grant’s stunning new book Overview, which was released last fall.
+These emotions are stirred time and again when flicking through the pages of author Benjamin Grant’s stunning book Overview.
 Founder of the “Daily Overview,” Grant’s fascination with aerial photography began back in 2013, when he launched an Instagram account with a simple goal: to share one extraordinary aerial image per day, each possessing its own unique beauty and often with a compelling backstory.

 Share this with your fellow students and colleagues to see how your architectural and geographic knowledge compares!
 Then, when you’re ready, you can check out the answers here.
 (No cheating!)